Yosemite National Park, California, United States of America

 Guest services, concierge, formal dining

-Call us on (858) 523-9000 to start planning your vacation to The Majestic Yosemite Hotel or take a look at our itineraries to California
+Call us on to start planning your holiday to Ahwahnee Hotel or take a look at our itineraries to California

 The historical nature of the hotel means that interconnecting lodge rooms are not available, and the grand nature of the hotel makes it best suited to couples in search of getting the best of Yosemite's hiking and biking trails, or families with teenage children.